Have you ever wondered about the types of herons in Alabama? Alabama is home to some amazing wildlife, including many species of birds.

 This medium-sized heron has a slate blue body with white plumes and black legs, feet, and bill.

-It is known to feed in shallow water, where they probe in mudflats with their long bills to catch small fish, shrimp, worms, frogs, and aquatic insects.
+It is known to feed in shallow water, where it probes mudflats with its long bills to catch small fish, shrimp, worms, frogs, and aquatic insects.

 The Little Blue Heron can be found in freshwater wetlands throughout Alabama year-round.